 The solutions above can help you gain access to a restricted Word document.
 But most of the time they are not successful.
 In the case of WordPad in particular, WordPad may remove some of the formatting and features in the original document which may not be acceptable, especially for documents that are highly sensitive or very official.
-Lucky for you, we have a much simpler, more effective solution to help you remove any and all restrictions from a Word document.
+Lucky for you, we have a much simpler, more effective solution to help you remove any and all restrictions from Word document.

 Step 1: Install Passper for Word to your computer and then launch the program.
-On the main window, click on "Remove Restrictions" and then use the "Import File" option to add the protected file into the program.
+On the main window, click on "Remove Restrictions".

-Step 2: While the file is added to Passper for Word, click on "Remove" and the restrictions will be lifted in a few moments.
+Step 3: While the file is added to Passper for Word, click on "Remove" and the restrictions will be lifted in a few moments.

 Step 1: Begin by making a copy of the restricted file and then rename the copy of the file from a file extension .docx to .zip.

 Step 2: When a warning message pops up, click "Yes" to confirm the action.